Avi-Kenny/SimEngine/docs/docs/parallelization.md

 ; in most cases, the sum of the runtimes will be greater, indicating a gain in efficiency.
 However, there is "overhead" associated with parallelizing, especially if you are using a multi-user cluster computing system where there is a lot of competition for nodes.

-## Parallelization within a cluster computing environment
+## Parallelization within a cluster computing system

-Although the situation becomes a bit more complicated when using a cluster computing environment (CCE), **simba** is built to streamline this process as much as possible.
-Before diving in, it is important to understand the basic workflow with a CCE.
-A CCE is a supercomputer that consists of a number of nodes, each of which may have multiple cores.
-A user will typically log into the head node of the CCE via SSH or an SSH client (such as PuTTY).
-Once logged into the head node, the user will submit jobs to the CCE using a special program called a [job management system].
+Although the situation becomes more complicated when using a cluster computing system (CCS), **simba** is built to streamline this process as much as possible.
+Before diving in, it is important to understand the basic workflow with a CCS.
+A CCS is a supercomputer that consists of a number of nodes, each of which may have multiple cores.
+A user will typically log into the head node of the CCS via SSH or an SSH client (such as PuTTY).
+Once logged into the head node, the user will submit jobs to the CCS using a special program called a [job management system].
 Common [job management systems] include Slurm and SGE.
-The [job management system] will handle the process of passing your code from the head node to the other nodes in the CCE, running the code, and storing the results in your home directory.
-If this process is totally unfamiliar to you, ask the manager of your CCE or your IT team for a basic tutorial. (!!!!! web resource?)
+The [job management system] will handle the process of passing your code from the head node to the other nodes in the CCS, running the code, and storing the results in your home directory.
+If this process is totally unfamiliar to you, ask the manager of your CCS or your IT team for a basic tutorial. (!!!!! web resource?)

-There are two basic ways to run parallel code on a CCE.
+There are two basic ways to run parallel code on a CCS.
 The first (and the one we recommend) is through job arrays.
 With job arrays, your [job management system] will run your

 When your [job management system] creates a job array, each task will be assigned some sort of task ID, which you can access from within your R code using the *Sys.getenv()* function.